Dantoro/project_therapy/ideas/component_specific_ideas/chatbot_logic.md

 ## Corpus Formatting

-* For chatbot pretraining: Format as alternating speaker rows (User, Chatbot) with each entry as a single utterance
+* For chatbot pretraining: Format as alternating speaker rows (User, Chatbot) with each utterance as a single utterance
-* For word2vec: Split entries further into individual sentences (maximize context diversity)
+* For word2vec: Split utterances further into individual sentences (maximize context diversity)
 * Many datasets require preprocessing to ensure compatible formatting

 ## Model Selection Factors

 * **Mental health/clinical pretraining:** Increases safety and relevance
-* **Token/sequence length:** Must handle multi-turn dialogues, long entries, and context from LTM/SOAP notes
+* **Token/sequence length:** Must handle multi-turn dialogues, long utterances, and context from LTM/SOAP notes
 * **Hardware constraints:** Large models may need to be swapped out for smaller ones on lower-end devices

 ## Pros and Cons Summary